Director Duties and Responsibilities

 - Knowledgeable about the cooperative business model

-- Able and willing to represent the interests of the membership
+- Able and willing to represent the interests of MEC's customers

 - Aware of and comfortable with the legal liability implicit with board role

 - Able to compromise and work collaboratively with others